uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

 ### The Front-End Client with jQuery

-The following is small piece of code service method demonstrating how you can work with our Web API with jQuery.
+The following is a small piece of code service method demonstrating how you can work with our Web API with jQuery.

 	//HTML
 	<form id="#createUserForm">